srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 1. Leave **Enable Auto-Inflate** unchecked.

-    > [!NOTE] Auto-Inflate automatically scales the number of Throughput Units assigned to your Event Hubs Namespace when your traffic exceeds the capacity of the Throughput Units assigned to it.
+    > **Note**:  Auto-Inflate automatically scales the number of Throughput Units assigned to your Event Hubs Namespace when your traffic exceeds the capacity of the Throughput Units assigned to it.
 You can specify a limit to which the Namespace will automatically scale.
 We do not require this feature for this lab.

 1. To create the resource, click **Create**, and wait for the resource to be deployed.
 This can take a few minutes.